rakyll/drive/README.md

 [![Build Status](https://travis-ci.org/rakyll/drive.png?branch=master)](https://travis-ci.org/rakyll/drive)

 `drive` is a tiny program to pull or push [Google Drive](https://drive.google.com) files.
-You need go1.2 installed in order to build the program.
+You need at least go1.2 installed in order to build the program.

 ## Installation